 Where We Stayed

 This post will conclude our travel series to Germany and Istanbul.
-When they hear that I am traveling somewhere, people ask me how we can afford to go to so many places.
-One trick is to ensure you are taking advantage of reward points, whether with airlines or hotels.
+When they hear that I am traveling somewhere, people ask me how we can afford to go to many places.
+One trick is to ensure you take advantage of reward points with airlines or hotels.
 We are partnered with Marriott, which has a generous reward program, so I was able to cash in our points for our stay in Istanbul.
-In Istanbul, we stayed in the Orientbank Hotel, a lovely hotel that is centrally located to all the attractions.
+In Istanbul, we stayed in the Orientbank Hotel, a lovely hotel centrally located to all the attractions.
 The rooms are designed with a luxurious attention to detail.
-The staff is wonderful.
+The staff is terrific.
 I couldn't say a bad thing about this hotel.
 We stayed three nights.
-The hotel was built originally in the 1920s by a German financier and was built as a bank.
+The hotel was built originally in the 1920s by a German financier as a bank.
 It sat empty for many years and was eventually turned into a hotel.
-Another cool hotel feature is its rooftop bar, which provides a wonderful city view.
+Another cool hotel feature is its rooftop bar, which provides a fantastic city view.
 If you are a fan of 007 movies, this hotel will be familiar as it was featured in one of their movies.

-Since there were no Marriott partners in Cappradocia, I booked a hotel via Bookings.com.
-I really like their cancelation policy and have always had very good luck using their website to find hotels.
+Since no Marriott partners existed in Cappradocia, I booked a hotel via Bookings.com.
+I like their cancellation policy and have always had good luck using their website to find hotels.
 We stayed at the Lunar Hotel.
-Hotels are not cheap in Cappadocia as they have totally capitalized on the popularity to go there that has come from social media.
+Hotels are not cheap in Cappadocia as they have capitalized on the popularity of going there, which has come from social media.
 We stayed at the Lunar Hotel.
 It was a lovely hotel with unique rooms.
-The rooms were clean and the stay was friendly and helpful.
+The rooms were clean, and the staff was friendly and helpful.
 The only thing missing was a pool.

 Comments